FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Peers/Peers.md

 # Peers

 As you've seen, **the two most important concepts in a blockchain network are ledgers and smart contracts**.
-That's because smart contracts and ledgers are used to encapsulate the shared processes and information in the business network.
-When a developer writes a blockchain application, it allows a network participant to consume the services of other participants in the network, or provide services to them.
+That's because smart contracts and ledgers are used to encapsulate the shared processes and information in the business network in smart contracts and ledgers, respectively.
+When a developer writes a blockchain application, it allows a network participant to consume the services of other participants in the network, or provide services to them in the form of smart contracts.

 For example, in DRIVENET, smart contracts correspond to the manufacture, distribution, sale, insurance, and other transactions in a car's lifecycle.
 The result of these transactions are captured as updates to ledgers which are shared between Mitchell, Regal, Cecil, ZBS insurance and the other organizations that use the blockchain network.
 The different participants in the business network write applications that allow them to provide their specific value to the DRIVENET network.